pkmn/engine/src/lib/gen1/README.md

 behavior that can be reproduced without making data structure changes or dramatically deviating from the correct control flow):

-- **Bide**: Bide's damage can overflow if OHKO moves are involved because OHKO moves work by setting the damage to 65535 - Pokémon Showdown doesn't implement this overflow and instead lets Bide's damage grow unbounded.
-Additionally, if the opponent faints after Bide inflicts damage on Pokémon Showdown residual damage incorrectly still gets applied to Bide's user.
 - **Wrap**: Binding moves like Wrap are implemented on Pokémon Showdown with an artificial `partialtrappinglock` volatile as opposed to how it works on the cartridge which simply relies on the `Binding` volatile of the opponent.
 This mistake results in choice locking not being reported